Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 -

-Can be more drying for some skin types due to the higher pH
+It can be more drying for some skin types due to the higher pH

 -